Last updated: May 14, 2026 · Pilot release

 Nasal does not sell, rent, or share patient data with any third party.
 Data is visible only to the clinician who enrolled the patient.
 No advertising, analytics, or behavioral tracking services are integrated.

 All traffic uses TLS (HTTPS).
 Database access is enforced by row-level security: a clinician can only read or modify data belonging to patients they enrolled.
-Patient-app requests use a public anonymous key that can only invoke specific stored procedures (enrollment-code verification, session upload); it has no direct read or write access to any table.
+Patient-app requests use a public anonymous key that can only invoke a fixed set of specific stored procedures — for example, enrollment-code verification, protocol retrieval, and session upload — and has no direct read or write access to any table.

 Nasal is a wellness prototype, not a medical device.
 It is intended as a supervised biofeedback and training aid used under the direction of a qualified clinician (orthodontist, myofunctional therapist, speech-language pathologist, or equivalent).
 It does not diagnose, treat, cure, or prevent any disease.
 No regulatory approval (CE-MDR, FDA, UKCA) has been sought or granted at this time.